Skip to content

 Info

-Feature previews are subject to change, may contain bugs, and have not yet been ironed out based on real production usage.
+Feature previews are subject to change, may contain bugs, and have not yet been refined based on real production usage.

-On a high level, Pulumi has a very similar flow to Terraform.
-It uses a state backend, provides dry run functionality, reconciles the actual world with the desired state.
-In this article we'll dive into how each of the concepts in Spacelift translates into working with Pulumi.
+At a high level, Pulumi works similarly to Terraform.
+It uses a state backend, supports dry runs, and reconciles the actual infrastructure with your desired state.
+In this article, we’ll explain how Spacelift concepts map to Pulumi workflows.

 Run Execution»